-- 5. In the Select a log line format area, select Blank. - 6.
-Click the Create button to create the new logging endpoint. - 7.
+- 6. Click the Create button to create the new logging endpoint. - 7.
 Click the Activate button to deploy your configuration changes.

 Logs should begin appearing in your Datadog account a few seconds after you've created the endpoint and deployed your service changes.
 These logs can then be accessed via the Datadog Log Explorer (https://docs.datadoghq.com/logs/explorer/) on your Datadog account.